Team-Nutshell/nutshellengine-docs/source/types/NetworkingInterface/createServerSocket/index.rst

 Returns
 -------

-The memory address to a :doc:`/types/ServerSocket/index`.
+The memory address to a :doc:`server socket </types/ServerSocketInterface/index>`.